jsalinasf/cheat_sheets/kubernetesCommands.md

 If I ever need to place a node in an state where no more PODS are scheduled, I can run the following command:

 	kubectl cordon node-2

+### Kubernetes Components Upgrade

+kube-apiserver is the core component of a kubernetes cluster and as such none of the other components can be on a higher version.
+The only exception to this rule is kubectl

+So we have that if:

+kube-apiserver is on version v1.10 then

+controller-manager and kube-schedular can be on version v1.9 or v1.10

+kubelet and kube-proxy can be either on version v1.8, v1.9 or v1.10

+Meanwhile, kubectl could be on version v1.11, v1.10 or v1.9

+**Summary:**

+kube-apiserver is the point of reference for all of the others versions (n)

+1. controller-manager and kube-scheduler: same or n-1 version

+1. kubelet and kube-proxy: same or n-2 version

+1. kubectl: n+1, n or n-1 versions

 ## CERTIFICATION TIPS